-In head-to-head comparisons, are there differences in efficacy or safety between different COX-2 inhibitors?
+Key Question 1.
+In head-to-head comparisons, are there differences in effectiveness or safety between different COX-2 inhibitors?

-We found four published randomized, multicenter, fair-to-good quality trials that directly compared COX-2 inhibitors for osteoarthritis of the knee.
-Three of the studies, funded by the maker of celecoxib, found no difference in efficacy between rofecoxib 25mg and celecoxib 200mg, but found a higher rate of adverse effects with rofecoxib. ^{57, 92, 93} The other study (VACT, for Vioxx Acetominophen Celecoxib Trial), conducted by the maker of rofecoxib, found that rofecoxib 25mg was more effective than celecoxib 200mg, with no differences in rates of adverse effects.
-94
+We found six published randomized, multicenter, fair-to-good quality trials that directly compared COX-2 inhibitors for osteoarthritis of the knee.
+43-48 Pharmaceutical manufacturers were reported as funding sources in all but one study.47 Three earlier studies funded by the maker of celecoxib43-45, found no difference in efficacy between rofecoxib 25mg and celecoxib 200mg, but found a higher rate of adverse effects with rofecoxib.
+Another (VACT, for Vioxx Acetominophen Celecoxib Trial)46, conducted by the maker of rofecoxib, found that rofecoxib 25mg was more effective than celecoxib 200mg, with no differences in rates of adverse effects.
+The more recent study funded by the maker of celecoxib48found no difference in either efficacy or adverse effects between celecoxib 200 mg and rofecoxib 25 mg (Evidence Tables 1 and 1a).

 Efficacy results.
-Two of the trials appeared to enroll patients with similar demographics and baseline levels of pain (see table below).
-93-95 Both compared rofecoxib 25mg qd and celecoxib 200mg qd in patients with flare-ups of chronic osteoarthritis of the knee.
-Both were 6-week trials.
+Rofecoxib 25 mg and celecoxib 200 mg had similar effects on patients' pain intensity, 3-hour pain relief, global assessment of efficacy and rescue medication use in a fair-quality, 7-day study of 30 patients with osteoarthritis of the knee.47 Three larger trials appeared to enroll patients with similar demographics and baseline levels of pain (see table below).^{45, 46, 48, 49} All compared rofecoxib 25mg qd and celecoxib 200mg qd in patients with flare-ups of chronic osteoarthritis of the knee.
+All were 6-week trials.